merlijn-sebrechts/merlijn.sebrechts.be/content/blog/2024-02-17-ubuntu-community-council-year.md

 ## Saying thanks

 The community council often plays only a limited role in these efforts.
-While we can guide and connect people, and give authority to iniatives, the real work is being done by the incredibly community that is driving this project.
+While we can guide and connect people, and give authority to initiatives, the real work is being done by the incredibly community that is driving this project.
 The LoCo council wouldn't be here without the work of dozens of LoCo leaders to revive the initiative.
 The Ubuntu Matrix project started long before we got involved, and is being carried by an amazing group of volunteers.
 Finally, the Canonical Community Team is always there to support us when we need it.

 ## Looking forward